As many of you know from my site and research, I always aim to be open and give as much information as I can to others with eczema.

 If you just stopped steroid creams, hang in there!
 You’re doing the right thing for your skin, and it IS possible to be cream free!

-Are you experiencing withdrawal symptoms?
-Are you looking to come off the steroid creams?
+Are you looking to stop the steroid creams?
 How has your experience been?
 Leave me a reply below, I’d love to hear your story!

 PS: Don't know where to start.
 Sign up to my free training series on this page !